 How do I apply for an unforeseeable emergency withdrawal?

 Contact the SMART Plan Customer Service Center at (877) 457-1900 to request paperwork.
 A customer service associate can answer questions you may have regarding your eligibility for a withdrawal.1

-1 Representatives of GWFS Equities, Inc. are not registered investment advisers and cannot offer financial, legal or tax advice.
-Please consult with your financial planner, attorney and/or tax adviser as needed.
+1 Representatives of GWFS Equities, Inc. are not registered investment advisors and cannot offer financial, legal or tax advice.
+Please consult with your financial planner, attorney and/or tax advisor as needed.